LEESAROY/prog8860-midterm-leesa/README.md

 We need to install Jenkins and need to make sure it can access the github repository.
 We can go to Jenkins Dashboard
 We need to create a new Pipeline job
-Inside the pipeline configuration we can use the repository URL https://github.com/LEESAROY/prog8860-midterm-leesa.git and set the script path to `Jenkinsfile`.
-Also we can mention the checkout branch name.
+Inside the pipeline configuration we can use the repository URL https://github.com/LEESAROY/prog8860-midterm-leesa.git and set the script path to 'Jenkinsfile'.
+Also we can mention the code checkout branch name.
 We can trigger the build manually by clicking on 'build now'.